NEW HOMES FOR SALE

 Get Everything in Writing

 Always get any promises or agreements in writing.
 It’s challenging to enforce verbal commitments, so ensure that any offers, such as free appliances or furniture, are documented in the contract.
-Written agreements protect you and help avoid misunderstandings.
+Written agreements protect you as well as help avoid misunderstandings.

 Trust Your Instincts